-This new functionality — the ability to better track who’s visiting the website and what they’re looking for — has been critical to the company’s efforts to better personalize the customer experience on the site, which improved user experience in general.
+This new functionality — the ability to better track who’s visiting the website and what they’re looking for — has been critical to the company’s efforts to better personalize the potential customer experience on the site, which improved user experience in general.

 “We’re able to get a certain level of understanding from what products they’re buying, the frequency, or the time of the year that they’re purchasing,” Brandy told us.

-The SEO impact, however, was unexpectedly negative immediately after the migration.
+The search engine optimization (SEO) impact, however, was unexpectedly negative immediately after the migration.